 - Report on finances and administrative activities

-- Perform other duties required by the Board of Commissioner
+- Perform other duties required by the Board of Commissioners

 Q: What is the Town of Topsail Beach’s council-manager form of government?